Kreyren/Discord_FF/README.md

 - `!tempban` - temporary ban a user for 1 Day | Cooldown 1 Day per server
 Your ban has to be supported by guidelines in ethical codex or you will recieve a ban for twice that time.

+FIXME: Bot doesn't allow good enough configuration for this.
 - `!clear` - Clears specified number of messages in a channel | Cooldown : 1 day per server Your clear has to be supported by guidelines in ethical codex or you will recieve mute for 12 hours.